 An injunction for Protection Against Domestic Violence may be granted if it is alleged that the person did one of the following acts:

-- Committed a crime which resulted in physical injury,
+- Committed a crime that resulted in physical injury

-- Sexual performance by a child, as described in Florida Statutes Chapter 827.
+- Sexual performance by a child, as described in Florida Statutes Chapter 827; or

 - Any other forcible felony wherein a sexual act is committed or attempted.